 “Say no to things you don’t want to do, kindly and politely.
 And give a widely known enthusiastic yes to the things you do want to do.” – Randi Brookman Harris, prop stylist

-You can purchase In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs at The Factory and in our online store.
+You can purchase In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs here.